pacheco/GlobalFS/README.md

 For fuse4j:
   - mvn clean install
-  - compile the code (make) inside 'native' and copy libjavafs.so into ~/usr/lib
+  - compile the code (make) inside 'native' and copy libjavafs.so make it available through `LD_LIBRARY_PATH`
-    - set the correct make.flags and paths appropriately
+    - change make.flags appropriately

 Once everything is setup, compile sinergiafs:
-  - mvn clean install
+  - mvn clean install (-DskipTests if you don't have memcached installed)
-  - copy the 'target/sinergia-0.0.1-SNAPSHOT-deploy folder into ~/usr/sinergiafs
-    - Or can create a symlink there instead

 ## Running